THE INSURANCE COMPANY HASN’T EXACTLY BEEN EASY TO WORK WITH…

 But the benefits go far beyond the financial.
-Attorneys also provide invaluable guidance and assistance with the more difficult aspects of a workers’ comp claim.
+Workers compensation attorneys also provide invaluable guidance and assistance with the more difficult aspects of a workers comp claim.

-Navigating your medical appointments, bills, job duties (if you’ve been cleared to return to work), and family obligations is difficult enough without also finding the time and energy to fight the insurance company for your rights.
+Navigating your medical appointments, bills, job duties (if you’ve been cleared to return to work), and family obligations is difficult enough without also finding the time and energy to fight the insurance company if your claim is disputed.

 Friends don’t let friends take on insurance companies alone.

 The decision of whether or not to hire a workers comp lawyer can be a difficult one.
 After all, how can you know whether you even have a case, much less how much you can expect to receive?

 Well, there’s an easy way to help you decide: schedule a consultation as soon as possible.

 At the Law Office of Brian D. Tadros, consultations are always free, so you have nothing to lose!
 If you’re unsure of whether legal representation is necessary, we can give you the information needed to make an educated decision.

 And remember, because we work on a contingency fee, we carry all of the risk.

 Nobody—not even your workers comp attorney—can predict how a case will be resolved.
 If the insurance company never steps out of line or neither party can agree to settle, your lawyer will not get paid.
 That is a risk for us, but one that we are willing to take to secure benefits for our clients.